-Read our young adult carers newsletter Do You Care? written by the Young Adult Carers and Young Carers Newsletter Group - a group of young adult carers and young carers (under the age of 18 years) who meet to produce 'Do You Care?'
+The Young Adult Carers and Young Carers Newsletter Group is a group of young adult carers and young carers (under the age of 18 years) who meet to design and produce the newsletter 'Do You Care?'

-The newsletter is also available to download from the Download Now button at the top, alongside the first 'Do You Care' edition.
+'Do You Care?' newsletter is also available to download from the Download Now button at the top, alongside the first and second edition.

 Groups and activities

-We have a Young Adult Carers Group that meets every first and third Wednesday of the month, 6pm – 8pm at our Centre in Byker.
-To find out when our next group is being held visit our "What's On" page here.
+We have a Young Adult Carers Group that meet every first and third Wednesday of the month, 6pm - 8pm at our Centre in Byker.
+You can find out the details of the next group meeting by visiting our "What's On" page here.

-The group plan their own activities and training session topics.
-If you would like to join the group and have any particular activities/training in mind you would like to try, just let us know.
-The group is really relaxed and friendly and there are usually around 6 young adults that come along.
+The group plan their own activities and information/training topic sessions.
+If you would like to join the group and have any particular activities/training in mind you would like to try or know more about, just let us know.
+The group is relaxed and really friendly and there are usually around 6 young adults that come along.
 Group feedback so far has been great!